 Reading Rooms in Victoria

-Researchers who have ordered records can make photographic copies of those records using their own digital cameras or our cameras accessible in the Reading Rood.
-Each record must be listed on a copyright declaration form available in the Reading Room.
-The completed form is then submitted to the copy desk.
+Researchers who have ordered records can make photographic copies of those records using their own digital cameras or our cameras accessible in the Reading Room.
+Information on copyright for researchers can be found here.

 Note: The use of personal equipment such as USB drives and external hard disk drives on IT systems and resources (including computers, digital cameras and scanners) provided for public use in the Reading Room is undertaken entirely at the user’s own risk.
 PROV does not accept any responsibility for any loss, damage or data corruption incurred as a result of the use of its IT systems or resources.